RedisLabs/redislabs-docs/content/rc/databases/monitor-performance.md

 {{<image filename="images/rc/database-view-metrics.png" width="75%" alt="The Metrics tab of the View Database screen." >}}{{< /image >}}

-Performance data provides insights into how your database is being used and how well it is performing.
+Performance data provides insight into how your database is being used and how well it is performing.

 The interval scrollbar controls the time period displayed in the graphs.